Uniguri/MintOS/README.md

 # Differences
 ## Changes
-- I write ImageMaker with python3 (check 04.Utility/00.ImageMaker)
+- I write ImageMaker with python3 (check 04.Utility/00.ImageMaker).
-- I implement ModeSwitch not only with assembly but also with C (check 01.Kernel32/Source/ModeSwitch.c and 01.Kernel32/Source/ModeSwitchASM.asm)
+- I implement some asm codes with inline assembly.
+- I use gcc builtins for atomic operation.
 ## Not written
 - I did not write code enabling A20 Gate.
 - I did not write code checking memory size.